Phone: 780.378.6130 Email: firstname.lastname@example.org Hours: 8 a.m. - 4 p.m.

 Refrigeration and Air Conditioning Mechanic Apprenticeship Program

-Apprenticeship and Industry Training (AIT) recognizes graduates of the BEST diploma program for technical training credit for periods 3 and 4 towards certification in the Refrigeration and Air Conditioning Mechanic (RACM) trade.
-Full credit is granted upon successful challenge of corresponding technical examination for the RACM trade and completion of the required 1560 hours of on the job training.
+Apprenticeship and Industry Training (AIT) recognizes graduates of the BEST diploma program for technical training credit for period 3 certification in the Refrigeration and Air Conditioning Mechanic (RACM) trade.
+Full credit for period 3, is granted upon successful challenge of the corresponding technical examination for the RACM trade and completion of the required 1560 hours of on the job training.

 Bachelor of Technology Program, NAIT